-The Group has elected not to recognize a lease liability for leases that are short term (with expected lease term of 12 months or less) or for low-value leases up to \$25.
-Payments made under such leases are expensed on a straightline basis.
+The Group has elected not to recognize a lease liability for leases that are short term (with expected lease term of 12 months or less).
+Payments made under such leases are expensed on a straight-line basis.
 In addition, certain variable lease payments are not permitted to be recognized as lease liabilities and are expensed as incurred.

-The expense relating to payments not included in the measurement of the lease liability is as follows:
+The expense and cash paid relating to payments not included in the measurement of the lease liability is as follows: